 - Low and slow is the secret to met so tender it falls off the bone.
 Cook these gorgeous ribs at 200℉ for 6-8 hours or until tender and falling off the bone.

 - “It’s summer and I don’t want to turn my oven on.”
 I know, I know and I totally understand.
-Here is the thing though, 200℉ is not really hot enough to omit very much heat.
+Here is the thing though, 200℉ is not really hot enough to emit very much heat.
 Yes, your kitchen may heat up a little bit but it really is very minimal.
 If you absolutely do not want to use the oven, grilling can be an alternative.
 Just remember to cook in a similar fashion: baking pan, low heat equally 200℉ and for the 6-8 hours.

 - One of the key ingredients that makes this recipe so incredible is a small amount of liquid smoke.
 If you are anything like me your mind may have wondered to the question of “how carcinogenic is liquid smoke”?
 Nutrition Diva does a great job of addressing this question.
 Yes liquid smoke can have carcinogenic elements to it, however loading up on veggies with their antioxidants can help balance out any harmful effects from the small amount of liquid smoke used.
 Got to love those veggies.